Logo

 Frequently asked questions

 I will try to collect all regular questions (and answers) here.
-If you have other questions, do not hesitate to contact me on my e-mail (erlend.dahl@gmail.com, on Discord, or on Reddit).
+If you have other questions, do not hesitate to contact me on my e-mail (erlend.dahl@gmail.com), on MobileRead, Discord, or Reddit.

 About the app